A variational time discretization for the compressible Euler equations: Energy Minimization: Pressureless Gases

 for all $(x_i,\xi_i) \in \R^{2d}\setminus N_\ORT$ with $i=1..2$, for $\EPS>0$ small.
 Since $u$ is monotone, the support of $(\XX, \ORT+\EPS\ORS^{n,m})\#\MU$ is contained in a monotone subset of $\R^d\times\R^d$.

-\textbf{Step~3.} We prove that if $\ORV \in \TAN_\ORT \C_\MU$ then also $-\ORV \in \TAN_\ORT \C_\MU$.
-There exists a sequence of $\ORV^n \in \L^2(\R^{2d}, \MU)$ with $\|\ORV^n-\ORV\|_{\L^2(\R^{2d},\MU)} \longrightarrow 0$ as $n\rightarrow \infty$, and such that $\ORT+\EPS^n\ORV^n \in \C_\MU$ for $\EPS^n>0$ small.
+\textbf{Step~3.} We prove that if $\ORV \in \TAN_\ORT \CMU$ then also $-\ORV \in \TAN_\ORT \CMU$.
+There exists a sequence of $\ORV^n \in \L^2(\R^{2d}, \MU)$ with $\|\ORV^n-\ORV\|_{\L^2(\R^{2d},\MU)} \longrightarrow 0$ as $n\rightarrow \infty$, and such that $\ORT+\EPS^n\ORV^n \in \CMU$ for $\EPS^n>0$ small.
 We have the following identity:

-The first term on the right-hand side is in $\TAN_\ORT \C_\MU$ because of Step~2; the second one is in $\C_\MU \subset \TAN_\ORT \C_\MU$.
-Since the tangent cone is a closed convex cone, we conclude that $-\ORV^n \in \TAN_\ORT \C_\MU$.
+The first term on the right-hand side is in $\TAN_\ORT \CMU$ because of Step~2; the second one is in $\CMU \subset \TAN_\ORT \CMU$.
+Since the tangent cone is a closed convex cone, we conclude that $-\ORV^n \in \TAN_\ORT \CMU$.
 Then we use that $\|(-\ORV^n)-(-\ORV)\|_{\L^2(\R^{2d},\MU)} \longrightarrow 0$. \end{proof}

-\begin{remark} We emphasize that, unlike the tangent cone built from optimal transport maps/plans, which basically consists of \emph{gradient} vector fields (see \cites{AmbrosioGigliSavare2008, Gigli2004}), the tangent cone derived from monotone maps contains all of $\L^2(\R^d,\RHO)$, provided $\ORT$ is strictly monotone in the sense of \eqref{E:STRICT}.
+\begin{remark} We emphasize that, unlike the tangent cone built from optimal transport maps/plans, which basically consists of \emph{gradient} vector fields (see \cites{AmbrosioGigliSavare2008, Gigli2004}), the tangent cone derived from monotone maps contains all of $\L^2(\R^d,\RHO)$ if $\ORT$ is strictly monotone in the sense of inequality\eqref{E:STRICT}.
 This condition is satisfied when $\ORT = \XX$, for example.
-Otherwise, the tangent cone may again be a proper subset: If $d=1$ and $\TF \in \C_\MU$ depends only on the spatial variable $x\in\R$ (which implies $\TF \in \L^2(\R,\RHO)$), then a map $\VF \in \L^2(\R,\RHO)$ can only be in $\TAN_\TF \C_\MU$ when $\VF$ is non-decreasing on each open interval on which $\TF$ is constant; see Lemma~3.6 in \cite{CavallettiSedjroWestdickenberg2014}. \end{remark}
+Generically, it can happen that the tangent cone is a proper subset of $\L^2(\R^d,\RHO)$: If $d=1$ and $\ORT \in \CMU$ depends only on the spatial variable $x\in\R$ (so that $\ORT \in \L^2(\R,\RHO)$), then a velocity $\BV \in \L^2(\R,\RHO)$ belongs to $\TAN_\ORT \CMU$ only if $\BV$ is non-decreasing on each open interval on which $\ORT$ is constant; see Lemma~3.6 in \cite{CavallettiSedjroWestdickenberg2014} for more details. \end{remark}